COVID-19 information for caregivers

 Nanogirl's new online lab has daily science lessons, over 50 instructional videos and worksheets, plus cheat sheets and webinars for parents.
 Perfect for children aged 7-11.

-Some great activities to keep children and young people entertained from the Scouts UK 'The Great Indoors' campaign.
+Great activities to keep children and young people entertained from the Scouts UK 'The Great Indoors' campaign.

 Whānau activities from the All Right campaign which came into being after the Christchurch earthquakes.